hirokuni-k/Wedding_proto/README.md

 ### Association

+- has_many :selects
-- has_many palanners through: :selects
+- has_many :planners, through: :selects
 - has_many :rooms

 <br>